AdilAbubacker/rentezy_backend/README.md

 ### 3️⃣  **Automated Rent Payment System — Intelligent Billing That Runs Itself**
 **The Problem:** Managing rent payments for hundreds of properties manually is inefficient and error-prone.
-**The Solution:** Fully automated rent lifecycle engine, powered by Celery Beat, Redis, Kafka, and Stripe.
+**The Solution: Fully automated rent lifecycle engine**, powered by Celery Beat, Redis, Kafka, and Stripe.

 ### 🧠 How It Works